Constantine P. Cavafy: Work

 One of Cavafy's most important works is his 1904 poem "Waiting for the Barbarians".
 The poem begins by describing a city-state in decline, whose population and legislators are waiting for the arrival of the barbarians.
 When night falls, the barbarians have not arrived.
 The poem ends: "What is to become of us without barbarians?
 Those people were a solution of a sort."
-The poem heavily influenced books like The Tartar Steppe, Waiting for the Barbarians (Coetzee), and The Opposing Shore.
+The poem influenced literary works such as The Tartar Steppe by Dino Buzzati (1940), The Opposing Shore (1951) by Julien Gracq, and Waiting for the Barbarians (1980) by J. M. Coetzee.

-In 1911, Cavafy wrote "Ithaca", inspired by the Homeric return journey of Odysseus to his home island, as depicted in the Odyssey.
-The poem's theme is the destination which produces the journey of life: "Keep Ithaca always in your mind. / Arriving there is what you’re destined for".
+In 1911, Cavafy wrote "Ithaca", often considered his best-known poem, inspired by the Homeric return journey (nostos) of Odysseus to his home island, as depicted in the Odyssey.
+The poem's theme is the destination which produces the journey of life: "Keep Ithaca always in your mind. / Arriving there is what you're destined for".
 The traveller should set out with hope, and at the end you may find Ithaca has no more riches to give you, but "Ithaca gave you the marvelous journey".

 Almost all of Cavafy's work was in Greek; yet, his poetry remained unrecognized and underestimated in Greece, until after the publication of the first anthology in 1935 by Heracles Apostolidis (father of Renos Apostolidis).
 His unique style and language (which was a mixture of Katharevousa and Demotic Greek) had attracted the criticism of Kostis Palamas, the greatest poet of his era in mainland Greece, and his followers, who were in favour of the simplest form of Demotic Greek.